Exchange Program - Chengdu University

 Eligibility: Students need to meet UNH study away eligibility requirements.
 Visit the study abroad section of the CIE website for details.
 UNH students must be approved by the Confucius Institute, meet any language requirements set forth by the host institution and be personally interviewed by the Confucius Institute Co-Directors.

-Application Deadlines: October 1 for spring semester and March 13th for fall or academic year.
+Application Deadlines: March 15 for fall or academic year.

 - About CIE